 They wrote 3,500 lines of code in 3 days.
 I wrote a few lines on the powerpoint

-Read on for how you can get involved in changing the face of medicine today
+Read on for how you can get involved in coding, and changing the face of medicine today:

 WHERE DO I GET DATA?

 With us!
 Check out Coding For Doctors 101 on our Upcoming Events page

 COURSES on coding are also available at :